Thanks to @miss_jayin who helped devise this.

 So mishandling exam skills can produce rote answering instead of lucid inquiry, deleterious rectification rather than continual refinement, and trends towards establishing familiarity rather than promoting adaptability.

 The assessment tasks I will outline are unremarkable.
 They are regular class actives that all good teachers will have integrated into their lesson at some point in time.
 We simply re-imagined them as graded assessments so that we can continued to develop skill and as a side effect reduce/capture our students into a single grade for reports.

 It did not begin with the goals and theories outlined at the end.
 We knew we had to come up with an alternative to exams that was appropriate to a temporarily online school and was fair to both the students and the teachers.
 My original idea was to push for open book exams.
-The reality is that at work people have access to the wealth of the internet and colleagues, so the restriction of the exam framework to an isolated individual’s memory and acumen only grows more absurd with time.
-Moving away from exams brought into focus the miasma of skills that we developed only for this niche activity.
-Moving too far away would only serve my protests rather than serve my students, failing to prepare them for the system to which the school has subscribed.
+The reality is that at work people have access to the wealth of the internet and colleagues, so the restriction of the exam framework to an isolated individuals memory and acumen only grows more absurd with time.
+This move against the structure of exams brought it into focus the miasma of skills that we developed only for this niche activity of traditional exams.
+Moving too far away from it would only serve my protests rather than serve my students and prepare them for the system to which the school has subscribed.
 I could not ignore the exam.

 We began to consider all the different ways an exam question could be used in a classroom that did not involve actually answering the question presented.
 We came up with many.
 Since this occurred within the science department we also had to consider how boring it would be for students to carry out the same task three times.
 We decided that we should reduce the skills to three, with each science assessing one skill and rotating between the skills over the year.

 - Command Terms Unpack the language of the question

 - Create Question’s Modify existing exam questions to focus on different skills or knowledge complete with new answers